ZhaohuiZhang0809/ZhaohuiZhang0809-OCTA-RV-/contents/home.md

-He is currently pursuing a Master's Degree in computer science, at School of Computer Science and Technology, China University of Mining and Technology.
+SHe is currently pursuing a Master's Degree in computer science, at School of Computer Science and Technology, China University of Mining and Technology.

 #### Email
 sli[at]cumt.edu.cn